BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Revised Guidelines on Contract Boundaries.pdf.md

 affects the insured person (cover) has no discernible effect on the economics of a

-Page 3/5

 --- Page 4 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue icon with the European Union's circle of stars, placed next to the stylized grey acronym "EIOPA".
-The full name of the authority is written in grey text below the acronym.

-eıopa
-European Insurance and
-Occupational Pensions Authority](#)

 contract, insurance and reinsurance undertakings should take into account all potential